rodabt/vduckdb/README.md

 - Download the latest DuckDB (`libduckdb*.zip`) for your OS from `https://github.com/duckdb/duckdb/releases` and unzip the archive
 - Pick the `.so` (Linux), `.dll` (Windows), or `.dylib` (OS X) file and rename it to `libduckvdb.so`, `libduckvdb.dll`, or `libduckvdb.dylib` accordingly
-- Copy or move the file to the root directory where your V code is, or to a subdirectory called `thirdparty` or set a global variable called `LIBDUDCKDB_DIR`
+- Copy or move the file to the root directory where your V code is, or to a subdirectory called `thirdparty` or set a global variable called `LIBDUCKDB_DIR`

 ## vduckdb installation